llm-bible/llm-bible.github.io/_publications/dehghanighobadi2025can.markdown

 bibkey: dehghanighobadi2025can
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2502.18156"}
-tags: ['Prompting', 'Efficiency and Optimization', 'Interpretability and Explainability']
+tags: ['Interpretability and Explainability', 'Efficiency and Optimization', 'Prompting']
 ---
 Explanations are an important tool for gaining insights into the behavior of ML models, calibrating user trust and ensuring regulatory compliance.
 Past few